Tag Archives: Rutledge

 Opened in 1902, the Wallace Grove Church and School were built after land was donated by W. P. Wallace in 1901.
 (My assumption is that this is William Pierce Wallace, who was a local banker and merchant in the area.)
 The one-room schoolhouse was used until the 1960s to educate Black schoolchildren.

 The school fell into disrepair.
 In 2011, the congregation came together to restore the school.
-With assistance from the community, the school was fully restored in under a year.
+According to Tommy Chatman, he and his staff led the restoration process.
+The school was fully restored in under a year.
 It is the only extant turn-of-the-century schoolhouse still standing in its original location.

 Source: Wallace Grove Board Info with Madison Morgan Conservancy